m3db/m3db-operator/docs/getting_started/delete_cluster.md

 Under the hood, the operator uses Kubernetes [finalizers] to ensure the cluster CRD is not deleted until the operator has had a chance to do cleanup.

-## Debugging a Stuck Cluster Deletion
+## Debugging Stuck Cluster Deletion

 If for some reason the operator is unable to delete the placement and namespace for the cluster, the cluster CRD itself will be stuck in a state where it can not be deleted, due to the way finalizers work in Kubernetes.
 The operator might